dr4k0nia/Unscrambler/README.md

 - Anti de4dot (using interface loop)
 - Locals To Fields

-> * Due to the use of reflection this can fail if your target apps has a different framework, a fix is in the works.
+> Due to the use of reflection these can fail if your target apps has a different framework, a fix is in the works.

 ## Usage
 Either Drag&Drop your file onto unscrambler or use command line arguments like shown below: